aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 <p align="center"><img src="extqrmeta.png"></p>

 ### **Reading Metadata from DataBar Barcodes with 2D Components**
-To read metadata from *DataBar* barcodes with 2D components, the library provides a group of properties called [*DataBarExtendedParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/databarextendedparameters).
-This property group includes a special parameter called [*Is2DCompositeComponent*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/databarextendedparameters/properties/is2dcompositecomponent) that is used to enable or disable a 2D component in *DataBar* barcodes.
+To read metadata from *DataBar* barcodes with 2D components, the library provides a class called [*DataBarExtendedParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/DataBarExtendedParameters).
+This property group includes a special method called *iss2DCompositeComponent* that is used to enable or disable a 2D component in *DataBar* barcodes.

 The following code sample illustrates how to get metadata from a sample *DataBar* barcode with a 2D component (shown below).